MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment-featured-idp.md

     1. Select **Save**.

-After saving your settings, all associated sign-in requests to this app will be routed through Conditional Access App Control.
+After saving your settings, all associated sign-in requests to this app will be routed through conditional access app control.

 The Defender for Cloud Apps SAML certificate is valid for one year.
 After it expires, a new certificate will need to be generated.

-## Step 2: Sign in to each app using a user scoped to the policy<a name="sign-in-scoped"></a>
+## Sign in to each app using a user scoped to the policy<a name="sign-in-scoped"></a>

 > [!NOTE]
 > Before proceeding, make sure to first sign out of existing sessions.